Hyatt: Foundation and early years

+The company went public in 1962 as Hyatt Corporation.
+It had two divisions: Hyatt House Hotels and Hyatt Chalet Motels (renamed Hyatt Lodges in 1966).

-In 1967, the company opened the Hyatt Regency in Atlanta, Georgia (today the Hyatt Regency Atlanta).
+In 1967, the company opened the Regency Hyatt House in Atlanta, Georgia (today named the Hyatt Regency Atlanta).
 The futuristic hotel was designed by Atlanta architect John Portman, who would go on to design many other hotels for the chain.
 It featured a massive indoor atrium, which soon became a distinctive feature of many Hyatt properties.

 In 1968, Hyatt International was formed, to operate hotels outside the United States.
 It would soon become a separate company.
-In 1969, Hyatt International opened its first hotel, when it was awarded the management contract for the President Hotel in Hong Kong.
-The President Hotel was renamed the Hong Kong Hyatt Hotel (later known as the Hyatt Regency Hong Kong).
+In 1969, Hyatt opened its first international hotel, when it was awarded the management contract for the President Hotel in Hong Kong, which was renamed the Hong Kong Hyatt Hotel (later known as the Hyatt Regency Hong Kong).

 In 1972, Hyatt formed Elsinore Corporation, a subsidiary to operate the Four Queens Hotel and Casino and the Hyatt Regency Lake Tahoe Resort, Spa & Casino.
+Donald Pritzker died in 1972 and Jay Pritzker continued to run the company.

 Hyatt became a private company in 1979, when the Pritzkers bought the outstanding shares.
 Elsinore was spun off as a public company.
 The company opened the Playboy Hotel and Casino as a joint venture with Playboy Enterprises.

-Donald died in 1972 and Jay continued to run the company.

-The Hyatt Regency brand is the oldest brand in the company, with the Grand Hyatt and Park Hyatt brands being introduced in 1980.
-Some of these are styled as "resort" properties, and may have spas or other recreational facilities.
-One of the first of these was the Hyatt Regency Maui in 1980.
+Alongside the Hyatt Regency brand, the company introduced the Grand Hyatt brand in 1980, with the opening of the Grand Hyatt New York (now Hyatt Grand Central).
+That same year, the boutique Park Hyatt brand was also introduced.

 The Pritzkers took Hyatt International private as well, in 1982.
 However, Hyatt and Hyatt International remained two separate companies until June 2004, when substantially all of the hospitality assets owned by the Pritzker family business interests, including Hyatt Corporation and Hyatt International Corporation, were consolidated under a single entity called Global Hyatt Corp.
 On June 30, 2009, Global Hyatt Corporation changed its name to Hyatt Hotels Corporation.